-In cases of severe elemental/inorganic chronic dental toxicity, such as mine, the patient has to continually chelate, trying to build up periods of weeks and months without using the process.
-After 4.5 years the chelation-free process has a window of about 4 weeks only, being relatively pain free for a couple of weeks, before symptoms start re-appearing.
+In cases of severe elemental/inorganic chronic dental toxicity, such as mine, the patient has to continually chelate, trying to build up periods of weeks without using the chelating agents.
+Post diagnosis, 5 years on, the chelation-free process has a window of about 4-5 weeks only, being relatively pain free for a couple of weeks, before symptoms start re-appearing.

-Sadly, no one has developed to-date any scientific way to be able to measure the toxicity and positioning in the bones.
+Sadly, no one has developed to-date any scientific way to be able to measure the toxicity, location and positioning of the toxicity in the bones.
 Blood tests taken after initial diagnose really cannot tell you anymore than how much mercury is found in the blood stream, on that particular day, and whether it may be inorganic or organic.
 Urine tests can only provide evidence if you are excreting mercury out of the body, on that specific day.

-Most NHS clinicians dismissed Oral-Electro galvanism symptoms as unimportant, sometimes not even recording the symptoms, in my case, stating the patient was “bonkers” to believe there was even voltage presence, despite tests conducted over years showing the growing levels of voltage in the oral cavity.
-NHS clinician informed me they were not trained and should not have been attempting to diagnose a patient.
+Most NHS clinicians dismissed Oral-Electro galvanism symptoms as unimportant, sometimes not even recording the symptoms, in my case, stating the patient was “bonkers” to believe there was even voltage presence, despite tests conducted over years showing the growing levels of voltage emerging from the oral cavity.
+No NHS clinician informed me they were not trained and should not have been attempting to diagnose a patient.